AWAProjectT35/awa-documentation/Testing.md

 ### Bug Triage

-When a bug is found while following a test case it must be reported on github as an issue with the label `Bug`.
+When a bug is found while following a test case it must be reported on github as an issue with the label `Bug`, and leave a bug report in a shared folder.
 The author of the code that caused the bug must be assigned to the issue.
 Only when the bug is fixxed can the test be run again.

+The shared folder for bug reports and a template can be found [here](https://oamk-my.sharepoint.com/personal/t1liva02_students_oamk_fi/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Ft1liva02%5Fstudents%5Foamk%5Ffi%2FDocuments%2FAWA&ct=1639065069623&or=OWA%2DNT&cid=592c160c%2D5209%2D542b%2Dfc28%2Dbf6e1a5b6afe).

 ## Test Deliverables

 1. Test Plan - this document
 2. Test Cases including test results and date of testing
-3. Bug Reports on GitHub as Issue with the `Bug` label.
+3. Bug Reports on GitHub as Issue with the `Bug` label
+4. Bug Reports in shared folder
-4. Comments on pull requests on Github
+5. Comments on pull requests on Github